Cpos64/R.E.M./PLANNER.md

 # Planner for R.E.M.
 APP Project

 ## 📅 Today
+[] Restructure sleep screen to be like Garmin's sleep window and get rid of sleep logs... dont need them

+[] Update Home, Me, and ChatSLEEPT windows with 04-mini-high and update Navigation window

+[] Come up with clear Mission statement and Target Demographic

+[] Add recommendations on home screen

+[] Fix avg labels on charts
+- hard to see labels on 30-d and 90-d charts
 ## 📆 Tomorrow

-[X] Update and clean up Dream Chart

-[X] Move dream chart to "Me" tab and restructure as Dream Tab with just showing dream logs in a creative way

-[] Restructure sleep screen to be like Garmin's sleep window and get rid of sleep logs... dont need them

 [] Email app developers and ask quality questions

-[X] Simplify Navigation Tab
-- take away text and color. just have simple objects all with same, subtle color

-[] Come up with clear Mission statement and Target Demographic

 ## ⏳ Backlog

-[] Add recommendations tab

 [] Shareable option to other social medias
 - ability to export post/log as a picture so the user can share on other social media platforms and increase REM exposure

-[] Fix avg labels on charts
-- hard to see labels on 30-d and 90-d charts

 [] Update loading screen whenn launching app
 - instead of flutter logo, have REM logo